Why is this medication prescribed?

 How should this medicine be used?

-You will need to to have your intrauterine system inserted in your health-care provider's office or clinic.
+You will need to have your intrauterine system inserted in your health-care provider's office or clinic.
 Your health-care provider may tell you to take a nonprescription pain reliever prior to your appointment to help decrease cramping during and after the placement.
 You may experience some of these symptoms during and after the placement: sweating, pale skin, fast heartbeat, fainting, dizziness, cramping, and bleeding.
 Tell your health-care provider if your cramping is severe or if these symptoms last for longer than 30 minutes.
 Your health-care provider will check you to be sure that your system has been placed correctly.

 Call your doctor if you experience severe pain during the first few hours after your intrauterine system is inserted.
 This may be a sign of a serious infection.

 Your health-care provider will place your intrauterine system into your uterus, but will leave two threads dangling through your cervix.
-You should check for these threads after each menstrual period so that you will know whether your intrauterine system is still in place.
+You should check for these threads once a month so that you will know whether your intrauterine system is still in place.
 To check for the threads, you should wash your hands with soap and water.
 Then, reach up to the top of your vagina with clean fingers to feel the threads.
 If you cannot feel the threads or if you feel any part of the intrauterine system other than the threads, your intrauterine system may not be in place and may not prevent pregnancy.
 If this happens, call your doctor and use a non-hormonal birth control method such as condoms and spermicide to prevent pregnancy until you are seen by your doctor.

 If your levonorgestrel intrauterine system must be removed, talk to your doctor about the best time to remove it.
 You are not protected from pregnancy once your intrauterine system is removed, so if you do not want to become pregnant, you will need to be sure that you have effective birth control as soon as your intrauterine system is removed.
 If you plan to have your intrauterine system replaced with a new intrauterine system, you can have the old system removed and the new system inserted at any time during your menstrual cycle.
 If you have chosen to use a different form of birth control instead of your intrauterine system and you have regular menstrual cycles, you should have the system removed during the first 7 days after your menstrual period begins and begin using your new form of birth control right away.
 If you have chosen to use a different form of birth control and you do not have regular cycles, you do not menstruate at all, or you are not able to have your intrauterine system removed during the first 7 days of your menstrual period, you should start using your new form of birth control 7 days before your intrauterine system is removed.